sndpgm/analytics-sandbox/_sources/api/sandbox/tsa/sarimax/index.rst

    :type max_Q: int, optional
    :param stepwise: Whether to use the stepwise algorithm outlined in [1]_ Hyndman and Khandakar
                     (2008) to identify the optimal model parameters.
-The stepwise algorithm can be significantly faster than fitting all hyper-parameter combinations and is less likely to over-fit the model.
+The stepwise algorithm can be significantly faster than fitting all hyperparameter combinations and is less likely to over-fit the model.
    :type stepwise: bool, optional
    :param max_order: Maximum value of :math:`p+q+P+Q` if model selection is not stepwise.